 These soft lemon blueberry cookies are the perfect mix of zesty lemon flavour and bursts of dried blueberries in every bite.
-They're soft and cakey, ideal for a summer dessert and are a great twist on your homemade cookies.
-If you love lemon in baked goods, you will love this cookie recipe!
+They're soft and cakey, ideal for a summer dessert or a Christmas snack and are a great twist on your homemade cookies.

 Jump to: